Applies to a range of NPK fertilizers. Nitrogen based fertilizers (ammonia, urea), phosphates and potash (K2O).

 How Promoter handles Fertilizer Projects

-Promoter can produce models for one or more of each of the following plants: ammonia, urea, nitric acid, ammonium nitrate and urea ammonium nitrate (UAN).
+Promoter can produce models for one or more of each of the following plants: ammonia, urea, nitric acid, ammonium nitrate and urea ammonium nitrate (UAN), phosphoric acis and potash (MAP, DAP, NPK).
 It carries out a mass balance and determines how much of the product from each plant must be used as feedstock for other downstream units.
 The balance of the production is exported.

 See the diagram below for the typical configuration of a UAN project.
 Configurations for other combinations produce simple diagrams.
 Promoter will display the design configuration in the design tab of the project file.